Building Munipack from a source code

 will display possible switches to fine tuning of building.

-The recommended setup of flags is:
+The recommended setup is:

 ./configure FCFLAGS="-O2 -ffpe-summary=invalid,zero,overflow" \ CFLAGS="-O2 -DNDEBUG" CXXFLAGS="-O2 -DNDEBUG"